 reporting in his January/February 2019 message that the FHWA has approved I-42.11 It is unknown when NCDOT will sign it.
 There are no projects listed at either the state or division level related to I-42.
-There is some conjecture that NCDOT will apply to AASHTO at their Fall 2019 meeting to decommission Bypass US 70 on the Goldsboro Bypass and ask would reduce the amount of sign changes that would be needed.
+There was some conjecture that NCDOT will apply to AASHTO at their Fall 2019 meeting to decommission Bypass US 70 on the Goldsboro Bypass and ask would reduce the amount of sign changes that would be needed.
 Existing US 70